Rupee tanks 48 paise to close at record low of 78.85 against US dollar | Headlines

 ''High demand from the US and relaxation of restrictions in China could further fuel oil prices on the higher incline and act as a major headwind for the domestic currency,'' Sachdeva said.

-Tightening financial conditions and elevated inflation are triggering nebulous worries of a global growth slowdown while favoring the safe-haven dollar index.
+Tightening financial conditions and elevated inflation are triggering nebulous worries of a global growth slowdown, while favouring the safe-haven dollar index.

 ''Going ahead, we foresee the rupee-dollar exchange rate to remain weak in the near-term, where it can test 79.20 against the US dollar.
 However, RBI is likely to keep using its FX reserves to curb excess volatility in the Indian rupee, which will provide some cushion to the domestic currency,'' Sachdeva said.